We can fix your boiler

 Leaks and weeps

 A boiler should not leak anywhere so if you do have a leak, you have cause for concern.
 If you’re lucky it could just be a leaky filling loop from inside the boiler.
-Again, recommended action is to call an engineer — printed circuit boards don’t like water and they are expensive to replace.
-Leaks left alone quite often cause multiple issues with boilers.
+Again, it’s best to call an engineer — printed circuit boards don’t like water and they are expensive to replace.
+Leaks left alone can cause multiple issues with boilers.
 It might look like a small leak, but you would be surprised how often they lead to needing a new boiler.
 Do ring us on 01329 285 993.

 No pilot light